Senait-btc/wireframing/README.md

 A booking form with dropdowns for date and time, and a submit button, allows users to schedule appointments.

 A search bar with auto-suggestions improves the user’s ability to find services quickly.
+# Types of Wireframes
+🔻 Low-Fidelity Wireframes
+✏️ Definition:
+Low-fidelity wireframes are basic sketches or outlines that focus on layout and flow rather than detail.
+They are often created using paper, whiteboards, or simple digital tools.

+📌 Characteristics:
+Minimal detail

+Placeholder content (e.g., “Image here”, “Button”)

+Black-and-white or grayscale

+Fast to create and easy to change

+🕒 When Used:
+Early stages of design

+Brainstorming and ideation

+Gathering stakeholder feedback

+Rapid prototyping and iteration

+💡 Example Contribution:
+Helps teams quickly explore multiple layout options and user flows without investing time in visuals.

+🔺 High-Fidelity Wireframes
+🖥️ Definition:
+High-fidelity wireframes are detailed and polished mockups that closely resemble the final product.
+They often include real content, precise spacing, and interactive elements.

+📌 Characteristics:
+Accurate layout and spacing

+Real or representative content

+Visual styling (fonts, colors, icons)

+May include clickable prototypes

+🕒 When Used:
+Later stages of design

+Usability testing

+Developer handoff

+Stakeholder presentations

+💡 Example Contribution:
+Clarifies exactly how the interface will look and behave, reducing ambiguity during development.
+# explain what type of wire frame
+High-fidelity wireframes